scala-js/scala-js-website/doc/internals/performance.md

 GCC tends to improve the run-time performance a bit, but not nearly as much as our own optimizer.
 The combination of both is mostly equivalent to just our own optimizer, but the benefits of GCC are mostly about code size.

-<div data-benchmarks="bounce brainfuck cd deltablue kmeans nbody permute richards tracer"
-  data-configs="es5.1 prod no-opt no-gcc Node.js;es5.1 prod no-opt yes-gcc Node.js;es5.1 prod yes-opt no-gcc Node.js;es5.1 prod yes-opt yes-gcc Node.js" data-confignames="No optimizer, no GCC;No optimizer, with GCC;With optimizer, no GCC;With optimizer and GCC"></div>

-The following 4 benchmarks deviate from the general trend.
+The only exception is `gcbench`, where our own optimizer does nothing on its own, although GCC significantly improves the performance on its own.
+The combination of both optimizers still yields the best performance.

 In all cases, when both optimizers are enabled, the Scala.js benchmarks run between 0.9x and 3x slower than the JVM.

-<div data-benchmarks="gcbench json list mandelbrot"
+<div data-benchmarks="bounce brainfuck cd deltablue gcbench json kmeans list mandelbrot nbody permute richards tracer"
   data-configs="es5.1 prod no-opt no-gcc Node.js;es5.1 prod no-opt yes-gcc Node.js;es5.1 prod yes-opt no-gcc Node.js;es5.1 prod yes-opt yes-gcc Node.js" data-confignames="No optimizer, no GCC;No optimizer, with GCC;With optimizer, no GCC;With optimizer and GCC"></div>